codefog/contao-events_subscriptions/docs/06-notifications.md

    This notification type is used when a backend user manually clicks the "Send a new event notification" button next to an event in the backend list module.
 It can mostly be used as a message to your users encouraging to subscribe to a new event which you have just created.
+The notification will address all selected members that have NOT subscribed to the event yet!

 ## Available tokens